UofT-DSI/sql/03_instructional_team/markdown_slides/slides_02.md

 # RIGHT (OUTER) JOIN
 - `RIGHT JOIN` is somewhat frowned upon, but sometimes they make sense
   - Often your query can be reorganized to use a `LEFT JOIN` instead
-    - SQLite does not currently support `RIGHT JOIN`

 ![bg right:40% w:500](./images/02_right_join.png)